Get Free Help From Our Engineers With FCC Compliance

 If your product is subject to Federal Communications Commission (FCC) regulations, it needs to display certain information using a label, etching or digital display.
 This information confirms that your device complies with regulations and provides information to consumers and end users.

 The FCC has strict labeling requirements, and it’s important to follow them closely to make sure your device is compliant.

 Below, we’ve explained what the FCC’s requirements for labeling and device packaging are, as well as how you can make sure your device complies with these rules.

-FCC requires all manufacturers of products transmitting radiofrequency energy (RF) to put certification identification (FCC ID) on their products.
-FCC ID can be labeled on the product, etched on the exterior of the product, or electronically displayed.
-The ID must be visible and located in a reasonably visible font without a need for magnification.
-At Compliance Testing, our experts discuss all the FCC labeling requirements you must know about.
+The FCC requires all manufacturers of products transmitting radiofrequency energy (RF) to put a certification identification (FCC ID) on their device.
+The FCC ID can be labeled on the product, etched on the exterior of the product, or electronically displayed.

 How To Label Different Products With FCC ID